gbraad/blog-content/0024-personal-kanban-using-gitlab.md

 to the issue according to the name of the swimlane.

 ### Offline use?
-There is however a small issue with the setup.
+There is, however, a small issue with the setup.
 It only allows me to work online.
 In the end I noticed this is actually not a big problem.

 ## Single-tasking
-Kanban helps you to visualize your tasks at hand, but it is still discipline that actually makes it work.
+Kanban helps you to visualize your tasks at hand, but it still requires discipline to actually make it work.
 Therefore, you need to understand that 'multi-tasking' does not exist!
 I recently read 'Singletasking: Get More Done-One Thing at a Time', and it help me a lot to realize that I was going the right direction with my personal kanban.
 However, I was still trying to do too many things at once.
 Mostly due to interruptions.
 This